pcdshub/happi/docs/source/client.rst

 devices.

-Happi is incredibly flexible, allowing us to put arbitrary key-value pair information into the databse.
-While this will make adding functionality easy in the future, it also means that any rules on the structure of the data we allow will need to be performed by the :class:`.happi.Client` itself.
-To make this intuitive, the client deals primarily with objects we will call Containers, see :ref:`containers` in order to see more about how they are created.
+Happi is incredibly flexible, allowing us to put arbitrary key-value pair information into the database.
+While this will make adding functionality easy in the future, it also means that any rules on the structure of the data we allow will need to be performed by the :class:`.Client` itself.
+To make this intuitive, the Client deals primarily with :ref:`containers`, which are objects that hold and specify these rules.

 .. _entry_code:

 Creating a New Entry
 ^^^^^^^^^^^^^^^^^^^^
 A new device must be a subclass of the basic container :class:`.Device`.
-While you are free to use the initialized object whereever you see fit, the client has a hook to create new devices.
+While you are free to use the initialized object wherever you see fit, the client has a hook to create new devices.

 Before we can create our first client, we need to create a backend for our device